-The Kapake 30/500 mg tablets belong to a group of medication called painkillers or analgesic.
+Kapake 30/500mg tablets belong to a group of medication called painkillers or analgesic.
 The main purpose of Kapake is to eliminate extreme kinds of pain.
-Only adults are allowed to take this medication.
-The medication is made up of two powerful painkillers.
-The first is codeine and the other one is paracetamol.
-The ratio of these two is 30mg of codeine per 500 mg of paracetamol.
-Hence the 30mg/500mg attachment in the name.
+The medication is made up of two powerful painkillers, codeine and paracetamol.
+The ratio of these two is 30mg of codeine per 500mg of paracetamol.

 The tablet is taken orally.
 Patients need to follow doctor’s prescription to achieve ultimate results.
 It also limits the allergic reactions and side effects from manifesting.
 There are instructional that come with the purchase of the medication that patients must read before taking the first dose.

 Adults and aged patients are allowed to take a maximum of 2 tablets every take.
 Each take must have an interval of at least four hours.
 The maximum daily dosage a person should take is 8 tablets.
 Children aged 12 years of age up to 18 may take the medication.
 The dosage for them is at a lower 1 tablet per six hours.
 The maximum number of tablets these children can take within 24-hours is 6 tablets.
 Children below 12-year-old are totally not prescribed with this medication.
 The reason for this is that the medication could cause children to have difficulty in breathing.